zenbe/pyshareflow/README.md

 The library was coded against Python 2.6.2.

-Currently pyflow requires an API key.
+Currently shareflowpy requires an API key.
 An API key can be obtained by sending a request to Zenbe via our [contact form](http://zenbe.com/contact).